alexapostolu/night/TIMELINE.md

 This version turns Night into a dynamically typed language, with the `set` keyword used to create a variable, and the `def` keyword for functions.
 Also removed semicolons and made curly braces in conditionals and loops optional if there's only one statement.

-There's also compile time checks to see if variables and functions exist, and if functions have the right number of parameters.
+There's also compile time checks to see if variables and functions exist, if functions have the right number of parameters, and expressions.
 This should catch a lot of hidden runtime bugs and make the code way more stable. (take that Python!)

 And we're also back to using C++'s STL instead my own.
 And the entire parser and interpreter system is reworked.
 We now have an actual parser that constructs an AST and all that stuff.